-The U.S. Department of Energy (DOE) is proposing to provide funding to the University of Maine to support the development of an offshore wind advanced technology demonstration project (i.e., New England Aqua Ventus I) consisting of one turbine on a floating foundation in the Gulf of Maine, approximately 2.5 miles south of Monhegan Island, Lincoln County, Maine and 12 miles off the mainland.
+The DOE is proposing to provide funding to the University of Maine to support the development of an offshore wind advanced technology demonstration project (i.e., New England Aqua Ventus I) consisting of one turbine on a floating foundation in the Gulf of Maine, approximately 2.5 miles south of Monhegan Island, Lincoln County, Maine and 12 miles off the mainland.

 The University of Maine continues to work with the DOE in support of DOE's National Environmental Policy Act (NEPA) review.
 DOE is responsible for reviewing and evaluating all information prepared by the University of Maine, subcontractors, and/or other agencies prior to this information being shared with the public to ensure all information meets DOE expectations and requirements.